Frederick Corder: Life

 Corder became professor of composition at the Royal Academy of Music in London, becoming the Academy's curator in 1889.
 His students included notable British composers such as Granville Bantock, Arnold Bax, York Bowen, Alan Bush, Eric Coates, Benjamin Dale, Harry Farjeon, Joseph Holbrooke and Montague Phillips, as well as his own son, Paul Corder.
 With others, Frederick Corder co-founded the Society of British Composers in 1905 and served as its first chairman.
 While at the Academy, Corder was living at 13, Albion Road (now Harben Road) in Hampstead, where he often held gatherings of fellow musicians and students, including Bax.

 He developed an early fascination with Richard Wagner and produced with his wife the first accepted English translations of The Ring and other works by Wagner.
 Liszt was also an important influence, and Corder produced one of the first English language studies of Liszt.
 His own compositions included songs, operas and cantatas.
 Corder's Prospero overture is available in full score and can be heard on CD.
 Corder married Henrietta Walford, the daughter of Henry Walford on 25 September 1876.
 They had a daughter, Dorothea Charlotte (known as Dolly), born on 30 June 1878 (died in her nineties), and a son, Paul Walford Corder, born on 14 December 1879 (died on 7 August 1942).
 Corder's sister, Rosa Corder, was a friend of Dante Gabriel Rossetti and painted his portrait.
+He married his second wife, the pianist and composer Eleanor Rudall in 1927.

 Legacy

-Corder's opposite number at the Royal College of Music was Charles Villiers Stanford.
+Corder's opposite number at the Royal Academy of Music was Charles Villiers Stanford.
 He represented the conservative Brahms faction of English academia, whereas Corder followed the more progressive influence of Liszt and Wagner.
 In particular, many of Corder's pupils showed the influence of the "clever primitivism and latent giganticism" of The Ring, but little of the eroticism of Tristan.
 History favours the legacy of Stanford, whose pupils included Vaughan Williams, John Ireland, Gustav Holst and Frank Bridge, while (arguably) Corder's one major talent was Bax.
 The critic Peter J Pirie put in this way: